chgdev/training/Testing/Unit/README.md

 ### What is a mock?
 Why would you use it?
 ### What is a spy?
 Why would you use it?
 ### What is the difference between a mock and a spy?
 Be specific, why would you use one over the other?
 ### What is the difference between Setup and Teardown in testing?
-Why whould you use these concepts?
+Why should you use these concepts?